ClarkCGA/gelos-lc-datagen/README.md

-# Generating Data for GFM-Bech Pilot
+# Generating Data for GFM-Bech

-This repo contains the code to generate samples for the pilot version of GFM-Bench presented at AGU Fall Meeting 2024.
+This repo contains the code to generate samples for GFM-Bench.

 To run the code:
 ```
 docker run -it -p 8888:8888 -p 8787:8787 -v <PATH_TO_REPO>:/home/benchuser/code/:rw -v <PATH_TO_DATA>:/home/benchuser/data/ gfm-bench
 ```

-The repo contains areas of interest for sample generation in two separate GeoJSON files located under `data/`.
+The repo contains areas of interest for sample generation in GeoJSON files located under `data/`.
+Each version of the dataset has its own file.

+This dataset has multiple tracks.
-The main notebook to generate the data is `main.ipynb`, and the `data_cleaning.ipynb` is used to clean the data befor running through the model.
+- LC Track: The main notebook to generate the data is `00_lc_generation.ipynb`, and the `01_lc_data_cleaning.ipynb` is used to clean the data.
+- Fire Track: The main notebook to generate the data is `02_fire_generation.ipynb` which is currently a WIP.

+## Dataset versions

+- v0.1: Initial version with low number of Built-up class.
+- v0.11: Updated v0.1 with extra AOIs for Built-up class but downsampled to ~26K samples (5K for each class other than built up).
+- v0.20: Same as v0.11 but no downsampling.